|

 the alcove, its head resting upon its crossed forepaws.

-The woman was exhausted, but she could not rest.
+Wilawen was exhausted, but she could not rest.

 Not now that she had time to think.

-She had seen Valandil fall.
-But, in her own selfish fear, she
+She had seen Valandil fall but, in her own selfish fear, she

 Suppose the drug did more than just induce sleep?